 I proceeded to attempt to break into my own home by trying to force the sliding glass door open.
 It didn't work, which I'm kind of glad it didn't, because otherwise I'd be looking at my door going "Well, you're easy to break into".

-Thank GOODNESS I packed my camera in my purse today.
+Thank GOODNESS I packed my camera in my purse.
 There was only one thing to do!
-To go take photographs!
+Go take photographs!
 I went to James A Bible Park, attempting to walk very, very slowly to pass time, and got some gorgeous shots of the fall scenery here in Denver.
 Gorgeous.
 I'm telling you.